top of page

 What Should I Do with this information?

 Understand what is important to you and to other members of your team: If you are the General Manager of a hotel, you will want to limit how much time you spend at the front desk.
 For you, this can be labelled as Urgent/Non Important.
 However, for your Front Office Manager, this can sometimes be labelled as Urgent/Important and for your Guest Service Agent, this is always Urgent/Important.
-Going further, don't get caught in the trap thinking everything is 'important', realize that there are varying degrees and your job is to decide if it is your important task to handle or someone else's.
+Going further, don't get caught in the trap of thinking everything is 'important', realize that there are varying degrees and your job is to decide if it is your important task to handle or someone else's.

 bottom of page